Writing a great post is not an easy job in itself.

-The plagiarism checker comes in handy, especially to academic writers.
+The plagiarism checker comes in handy, especially for academic writers.
 It can help them edit their piece right away and not have to check for plagiarism using other tools.

-It also translates your writing in 50 languages with ease.
+It also translates your writing into 50 languages with ease.

 But their free version is limited, which makes it less than ideal to test the capabilities of this tool, unlike Grammarly.

 There are 3 plans, and there is no monthly payment option, so you can’t test the tool before purchasing.
 However, the prices are affordable.

 - Web Version: This comes at $5/month and is billed as a one-time payment of $59.95.
 It only works on the web, and there is no one-click instant proofreading.